Cabernet Sauvignon

 What dishes pair well with Cabernet Sauvignon?

-Meat-based dishes like grilled ribeye steak and lamb chops are excellent choices.
+Meat dishes like grilled steak and lamb chops are great choices.

 Where is the best Cabernet Sauvignon produced?